-Number of countries that include climate indicators in their environmental health surveillance systems.
+• Number of countries that include climate indicators in their environmental health surveillance systems.
+(Baseline: 7.
+Target: 20.
+[To be confirmed])

-- 1.1 Develop a standardized method and tools to assess vulnerability, which will provide information on the necessary actions for adaptation. - 1.2 Support research to gather evidence on the impacts of climate change on health, with a focus on socioeconomic and gender inequities. - 1.3 Identify and adapt indicators of climate change to include in national surveillance systems. - 1.4 Develop, adapt, or adopt vulnerability indicators; establish the degree of vulnerability; and monitor progress in adaptation measures and in the efficacy and efficiency of the interventions. - 1.5 Establish networks of experts and institutions, and put in place mechanisms, to share information on climate change and health as a way to contribute toward the regional integration of adaptation activities. - 1.6 Facilitate the preparation and dissemination of technical guidelines on best ways to reduce greenhouse gas emissions in the health sector. - 1.7 Promote the evaluation of greenhouse gas mitigation strategies implemented by sectors other than the health sector (e.g., energy, transportation, and urban design)
+- 1.1 Develop a standardized method and tools to assess vulnerability, which will provide information on the necessary actions for adaptation. - 1.2 Support research to gather evidence on the impacts of climate change on health, with a focus on socioeconomic and gender inequities and vulnerable groups. - 1.3 Identify and adapt indicators of climate change for their inclusion in national surveillance systems, including all relevant health outcomes, such as those resulting from heat waves and changes in the geographical distribution of vectors. - 1.4 Develop, adapt, or adopt vulnerability indicators; establish the degree of vulnerability; and monitor progress in adaptation measures and in the efficacy and efficiency of the interventions. - 1.5 Establish networks of experts and institutions, and set up mechanisms, or strengthen existing ones, to share information on climate change and health as a way to contribute toward the regional integration of adaptation activities. - 1.6 Facilitate the preparation and dissemination of technical guidelines on best ways to reduce greenhouse gas emissions in the health sector.